A Solution to the Pollution in the Ecuadorean Amazon

 This reduction will improve the region’s soil and water quality, the health of the surrounding community, and enhance the extensive biodiversity of the region.

-This research initiative empowers participants with experience in how to implement this innovative technology, proven effective in laboratory and small-scale field studies, through a carefully planned training process.
+The research implements this innovative technology, proven effective in laboratory and small-scale field studies, through a carefully planned training process.